-- Write down key personal information, including a family history of fibromuscular dysplasia, aneurysms, heart disease, stroke or high blood pressure, and any major stresses or recent life changes.
+- Important personal information, including any family history of fibromuscular dysplasia, aneurysms, heart disease, stroke or high blood pressure.

-- Write down questions to ask your doctor.
+- Questions to ask your doctor.

 - What's the most likely cause of my symptoms?

-- What kinds of tests will I need?
+- What tests will I need?

 - What treatments are available?
 What do you recommend for me?